 Activity Work Plans

 The ACT PHN Baseline Needs Assessment (BNA) has identified local priorities which in turn have informed and guided the activities for action in the Activity Work Plans.
-The Activity Work Plans cover the period 1 July 2019 to 30 June 2022 and the activities correspond with the PHN objectives.
+The Activity Work Plans cover the period 2019/20-2023/24 and the activities correspond with the PHN objectives.
 Activity Work Plans are submitted to, and approved by, the Department of Health.

 Please click the relevant link(s) below to download the Activity Work Plans.

-- ACTPHN Integrated Team Care Funding Activity Work Plan
+- ACT PHN Integrated Team Care Activity Work Plan

-- ACTPHN PHN Drug and Alcohol Treatment Activity Work Plan
+- ACT PHN Drug and Alcohol Services Activity Work Plan

-- ACTPHN PHN National Psychosocial Support measure Activity Work Plan
+- ACT PHN National Psychosocial Activity Work Plan